NahidS/CHATROOM/README.md

 Too lazy to shout *Moooom*?
 Send an instant message instead!

 ## Description
-Lancg is a multithreaded program for instant messaging over a LAN network.
+Lanch is a multithreaded program for instant messaging over a LAN network.

 ## Technical information
 This is the part where we pretend we know some stuff.
 Not yet though :(.